Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 Disclaimer:
   - I did a whole bunch of stuff which I unfortunately didn't have time to report on, so I'm skipping the "messing about" part where i'm just trying to figure out what's going on.

-I ended up exiting and starting gdb again.
-But this time I set the break point at the `<mAsdf3a>` function, typed `run` to run it, and when prompted for the password entered in the letter `e`.
+I ended up exiting and starting gdb again, this times setting the break point at the start of the `mAsdf3a` function.
+When prompted for the password I entered in the letter `e`.

-Once we hit the breakpoint, we started stepping through it one instruction at a time.

-I landed at a **compare instruction** and printed the values of the targets
+I went forward one line at a time and finally hit a **compare instruction**
   - <img width="512" height="37" alt="2026-02-22-00:39:59" src="https://github.com/user-attachments/assets/5ce35a65-b57d-44f7-afb6-4cbfeb927358" />

+We naturally printed the values of the targets
   - <img width="184" height="81" alt="2026-02-22-00:40:12" src="https://github.com/user-attachments/assets/1c4886fa-3369-413e-82ac-56dad2a425fe" />

 We can see that the values are not equal, and next up we have a `jump not equal` instruction, which then jumps over the section marked in red